 Downtown Bellevue Park

-Redmond Lights celebrates the City's diverse holiday traditions, cultures and faiths.
-Experience this three-part progressive event by starting at the City Hall Campus Tree Lighting; then stroll down the Redmond Central Connector Luminary Walk; grab a sweet treat at Downtown Park; and end the evening at Redmond Town Center.
+Redmond Lights celebrates the city of Redmond's diverse holiday traditions, cultures and faiths.
+On Dec.
+1, experience this three-part progressive event by starting at the City Hall Campus tree lighting ceremony and fireworks show; then stroll down the Redmond Central Connector Luminary Walk; grab a sweet treat at Downtown Park; and end the evening at Redmond Town Center.
 Along the way, enjoy musical entertainment, refreshments and fun activities for the whole family and be sure to browse the unique homemade works from Northwest crafters at the Holiday Market at the Redmond Senior Center from noon-6 p.m.

 15670 N.E.
 85th St.